 Her professional background ranges from the National MS Society to The Denver Post where she’s spent 10+ years focused on community & corporate relations, event management and corporate responsibility.
 Elizabeth’s strengths will be easily identifiable as an influencer and relationship builder when you meet her.
 Elizabeth is thrilled to be a part of the amazing Leadership Foundation team and looks forward to welcoming new alumni to the network each year.

-Programs and Events Specialist
+Senior Programs and Advancement Specialist

 Megan is a graduate of Metropolitan State University of Denver where she found her interest in leadership (and her husband) through the Urban Leadership Program.
 She enjoys daily walks to Starbucks for a white chocolate mocha to collect stars on the Starbucks app.
 Yay free drinks!
 One thing on her bucket list is to swim with her spirit animal, the great white shark, in South Africa.
 She loves all things tropical and loves traveling to coastal cities.